Magyartanulas/magyartanulas.github.io/imperative_subjunctive.md

 </div>

 <div id = "translation" style ="display:none">
 G: Tell me, where would you be without me?!
 Gollam, Gollam!
 I saved you!
 Yes, me!
-We're here thanks to me!<br/>
+We can thank me that we are here!<br/>
 Sz: That's not true anymore!<br/>
 G: What did you say?<br/>
 Sz: Master looks after us now, and so you aren't required.<br/>